vegaprotocol/specs/specs/0027-auctions.md

 In the first implementation, auction periods will be used at opening only as price monitoring will not exist.

-There will be a network parameter that sets the minimum allowable duation of the auction period at market creation.
+There will be a network parameter that sets the minimum allowable duration of the auction period at market creation.
 New market proposals must specify a period of at least this duration.

 ## Frequent batch auction